telecomadm1145/CasioEmuMsvc/README.md

 	* `r0` to `r15`
 	* One of the register names specified in `CPU.cpp:200..216`
 	* `erN`, `xrN`, `qrN` are **not** supported.
+* `cpu.bt`: A string containing the current stack trace.

 * `code[address]`: Access code.
 (By words, only use even address, otherwise program will panic)
 * `data[address]`: Access data.
 (By bytes)